canton7/SyncTrayzor/README.md

     - This means you can increase the polling interval in Syncthing, avoiding the resource usage of high-frequency polling, but still have any changes propagated straight away.
     - Folder watching respects the ignores configured in Syncthing.
  - Has a tool to help you resolve file conflicts
+ - Can pause devices on metered networks, to stop Syncthing transferring data on e.g. a mobile connection or wifi hotspot.
  - Contains translations for many languages